 - M.S.
 Written Exam.
 After the end of the Spring semester a student who does not already have a master’s degree in Physics or Astronomy and has not passed a similar examination elsewhere must take a comprehensive M.S.
 Written examination.
 The examination, which also serves as Part I of the Ph.D. written examination, is based upon the graduate student’s first year course work and covers Dynamics, Statistical Mechanics, Quantum Mechanics I and E&M I.

-- Student may not register for M.S. thesis research (P993) until he or she passed the M.S.
+- Students may not register for M.S. thesis research (PHYS 992 or 993) until he or she passed the M.S.
 Written exam.

-- The M.S. degree in Physics may be taken with or without a thesis.
+- The M.S. degree in Physics may be taken with (PHYS 993) or without (PHYS 992) a thesis.
 However, even if a thesis is not submitted, a student must work with a research group for at least one semester, in order to learn the research techniques in the field of Physics or Astronomy and give a formal oral presentation on his or her research.
 If the M.S. degree is taken with a thesis, a final oral defense is required in addition to the M.S.
 Written exam.
 The oral examination, given by three members of the graduate faculty, is concerned mainly with the student’s M.S. research project.
-For a M.S. degree with a thesis, major course work must include at least three credit hours of thesis registration (P993).
+Major course work must include at least three credit hours of PHYS 993 for a M.S. with thesis, or at least three credit hours of PHYS 992 for a M.S. without thesis.
 A maximum of six credit hours of thesis registration may be counted as part of the required 30 credit-hour minimum for the degree.

 - A minor is not required for the M.S. degree, but one may be chosen in accord with the regular graduate requirements for this option.
 Nine credit hours are required for a minor.

 - The equivalent of one semester teaching experience is required of all M.S. degree candidates.